PostHog/posthog.com/contents/docs/tutorials/toolbar.md

 _Selector_

 Path to the element on the page.
-This is the only option you could consider modifying.
-You could, for example, select elements based on their `data-attr` if the path to the element is too complicated and not sufficiently robust to withstand website changes.
+If you're not happy with the selector PostHog is using automatically, you could, for example, select elements based on their `id` or `data-attr`.
+This is useful if the path to the element is too complicated and not sufficiently robust to withstand website changes.

 _URL_